avive/karmacoin-docs/versioned_docs/version-0.1.0/design/karma_score.md

 ---

 ## Global Karma Score
 Each user has a global karma score.
-The karma score is computed only based on the user's personality traits count on-chain and therefore can be efficiently computed by clients or servers in a straight-forward way so  there's no need to specially store it on chain.
+The karma score is computed only based on the user's character traits count on-chain and therefore can be efficiently computed by clients or servers in a straight-forward way so  there's no need to specially store it on chain.

-The formula for Karma Score should take into account the number of non-zero count personality traits associated with the user and the count of each of these traits.
+The formula for Karma Score should take into account the number of non-zero count character traits associated with the user and the count of each of these traits.
 This design gives us the flexibility to change the formula in clients based on the assigned-traits on-chain data.

-### Initial formula
+### Global Karma Score - Initial formula

-`KarmaScore = 1 + assigned_traits_count + communities_count + sent_apprecitiaons_count + referals_count`
+`KarmaScore = 1 + received_appreciations +  sent_apprecitiaons + communities_memberships + referals`

+Where
+- `received_appreciations` is the count of appreciations sent to the user (a payment transaction with a non-0 character trait) user.
+- `sent_appreciations` is the count of appreciations sent by the user.
-Where `assigned_traits_count` is the count of each personality trait assigned to the user, `communites_count` is the total number unique communities that the user got assigned personality traits in (communities he's member of), `sent_appreciations_count` is the total number of appreciations sent by the user, and `referrals_count` is the total number of appreciations sent by the user who resulted in a new user sign-up.
-One is added to give a point to the user for his sign-up to Karma Coin. e.g. the creation of a user's on-chain account based on his NewUser transaction going on-chain.
+- `communites_memberships` is the count of the Karma Coin communities that the user is member of.
+- `referrals` is the count of appreciations sent by the user who resulted in a new user sign-up.
+- The `1` is added to the score to give a point to the user for his sign-up to Karma Coin. e.g. the creation of a user's on-chain account based on his NewUser transaction going on-chain.

+The goal of this simple formula is make the user's score based on their actions in the app and the actions of other users in the app in relation to it.
+The formula is designed to be simple and easy to compute.
+We will keep iterating over this formula to make more indicative of user's karma.

 --
 ## Community-Specific Karma Score
-A community specific karma score specified how the user's actions in the community are appreciated by other users in the community according to the specific community values.
-The community specific karma score is computed based on the user's personality traits count in the community and therefore can be efficiently computed by clients or servers in a straight-forward way so  there's no need to specially store it on chain.
+A community-specific karma score specified how the user's actions in the community are appreciated by other users in the community according to the specific community values.
+The community specific karma score is computed based on the user's character traits count in the community and therefore can be efficiently computed by clients or servers in a straight-forward way so  there's no need to specially store it on chain.

 When a user appreciates another user via a payment transaction executed in the context of a community in the Karma Coin App, a unique community ID should be added to the transaction.
-The receiving user's account should store this association together with the personality trait.
-For example. if user A appreciated user B by specifying he's grateful in community C then community C should be associated with the grateful personality trait in user B's account data.
+The receiving user's account should store this association together with the character trait.
+For example. if user A appreciated user B by specifying he's grateful in community C then community C should be associated with the grateful character trait in user B's account data.
 This is required to compute user's B community C specific karma score.

-### Initial formula
+### Community-Specific Karma Score - Initial formula

-`KarmaScore(community) = assigned_traits_count(community) + sent_appreciations(community) + referrals_count(community)`
+`KarmaScore(community) = received_appreciations(community) + sent_appreciations(community) + referrals(community)`

+Where
+- `received apprecitions(community)` is the count of community-specific appreciations sent by other users by another community member.
-Where `assigned_traits_count` is the sum of personality traits assigned to the user in the community via an appreciation, `sent_appreciations(community)` is number of appreciations that the user has sent to other users in the community. e.g. an appreciation where the community id was specified and `referrals_count(community)` is the total number of appreciations sent by the user that resulted in a new community member sign-up.
+- `sent_appreciations(community)` is the count of community-specific appreciations that the user has sent to other community members. e.g. an appreciation where the community id was specified.
+- `referrals(community)` is the total number of appreciations sent by the user that resulted in a new community member sign-up.

+By community-specific appreciation we mean an appreciation that was sent by one community member to another community memmber in the Karma Coin App in the context of a specific community.
+Note that when a community manager appreciates someone and that person signs-up, it becomes a member of the community and the appreciation is also community-specific.

 ---
 :::info License